Aunts of 13 captive children reveal years of secrecy and concerns

 "If it had been like two years ago that she cut us off, then we might think, wow, something's not right.
 But this has been going on before they even had children ... they were real private, and they didn't come around much."

-The world now knows some of what may have been happening inside the Turpins' 4-bedroom house.
+The world now knows some of what was happening inside the Turpins' 4-bedroom house.
 Their 13 children were held captive -- with some shackled and chained with padlocks.

 Now the children are free, and the parents are in custody.
 The Turpins face charges of torture and child endangerment; bail was set at $9 million.
 It was not immediately clear whether they have hired an attorney.